 - Record the current main PID when a clear before-and-after proof is needed.

 On most long-running services, a different MainPID after the restart confirms that systemd replaced the running process.
-Services that use Type=oneshot with RemainAfterExit=yes can legitimately report no long-running main process and still be healthy.
+Services such as Type=oneshot units can finish without a persistent main process, so a refreshed Active: timestamp is the clearer proof there.

 - Restart the service.